One of the fill-in-the-blank questions that I asked last week (to a very tepid response), was

 If you have $30 Cash but owe your friend $20 you ____

-Now the correct answer really is “you don’t have $30 Cash you really only have $10†(this is a great quote from the website Brotips, well worth checking out).
+Now the correct answer really is you don’t have $30 Cash you really only have $10 (this is a great quote from the website Brotips, well worth checking out).
 Given what I keep hearing about how it should be much easier for everyone to borrow money, and the government continues to make it very cheap as well, here are a few possible (dumb) answers that some folks might suggest:

-- Borrow $10 more from your friend that way you have $40!
+- Borrow $10 more from your friend, so that you have $40!

 - Borrow $20 in a pay day loan to pay your friend off, that way you don’t owe your friend money.